-- Thoroughly averted in To Aru Majutsu no Index.
+- Thoroughly averted in A Certain Magical Index.
 The Roman Catholics are the most powerful Christian organization, but there are numerous other powerful ones such as the British Puritans, the Russian Orthodox and even smaller groups like the Amakusa Catholics (Japanese Christian sect) who are not recognized by the Roman Catholics.
-And then they take that, duct tape on some Rule Of Cool, magic and crazed zealots, and run with it.
+And then they take that, duct tape on some Rule of Cool, magic and crazed zealots, and run with it.

 - Subverted in Haunted Junction.
 The male character's parents are Protestant Christian, in fact his father is a priest.

 - Sorta maybe avoided in Trigun.
 Wolfwood gets glossed as a 'priest' but doesn't act very ordained, and in the anime he carries a traveling confessional, but the one church that appears in the anime (where Wolfwood dies) is much less Catholic than the one in the manga (where Vash hangs out at the start of 'Colorless Emotions'), which featured a very clerical-looking officiant and some bling.

 - Wolfwood's mental monologue about becoming devils in order to have the power to protect those who don't doesn't fit too well into any Christian sect, and it's the closest thing to doctrine he ever really puts out.
 He is in the future, though.
 Things change.